Jeffrey-Ede/ALRC/README.md

 # Example

 ALRC can be applied like any other neural network layer and is robust to hyperparamer choices.
-The only hyperparameters that should be provided are estimates for the mean and mean squared loss function at the start of training.
+The only hyperparameters that need to be provided are estimates for the mean and mean squared loss function at the start of training.
 Any sensible overestimates are fine: even if they are an order of magnitude too high, the ALRC algorithm will decay them to the correct values.

 ```python
 #Roughly estimate the first two raw moments of your loss function